sparkfunX/Vulture/README.md

   ### Library Package Mode

-  Library package mode will generate a file called `output.lbr` which is an EAGLE library file containing the specified tag/tags
+  Library package mode will generate a file called `output.lbr` which is an EAGLE library file containing the specified image/images

   ### KiCad Footprint Mode

-  KiCad footprint mode will generate a file called 'output.kicad_mod' which is a KiCad footprint file containing the specified tag
+  KiCad footprint mode will generate a file called 'output.kicad_mod' which is a KiCad footprint file containing the specified image

   ## SIGNALNAME